SpatialDigger/PCPro3/README.md

 - #29 Added the option to change the 3D Viewer background colour in the preferences
 - #36 Added the splash screen
 - #35 Improved user experience
   - CTRL + A
   - Click in blank space deselects all
+  - ESC deselects all
   - SHIFT + Click selects a range (only works on parent items)
--   Reordering of items in the contents pane
+  - CTRL + Click to drag item to reorder in the contents pane
 - #13 XYZ Axis added
 - #31 Bounding Box added
 - #28 Added example 3 to the documentation